vikas-sachdeva/aws-journey/README.md

   - Allow one service of AWS to interact with another service of AWS.
   - Role is intended to be assumable by anyone who needs it.
-  - Roles are temporary.
+  - Assuming role is temporary.
 When you assume a role, it provides you with a temporary security credentials for your role session.
   - Roles can be assumed by people, AWS architecture or other system-level accounts.
   - Roles can allow cross-account access.
 This allows one AWS account the ability to interact with resources in other AWS accounts.
   - Roles can be attached or detached to running EC2 instances without stopping them.